dwight9339/aquarium-light-ramping-scripts/README.md

 ## Support

 If you encounter any problems, feel free to create an Issue.
 Please provide details about the problem, including your setup and any error messages.

-License

-This project is licensed under the MIT License, so feel free to use and modify it for your aquarium setup.